 Actually, I am more of a wine drinker, but I am open to suggestions, and I do enjoy a glass of Baileys or a martini and lemonade once in a while.
 What’s your favourite tipple?
 My dad is a whisky drinker.
 My mum enjoys a glass of port on occasion.
 And now I feel thirsty… Cheers!

-Download your FREE copy of It’s Complicated (A Redcliffe Short Story) and meet the werewolves of Cornwall, England.
+Did you enjoy this article?
+Download your FREE copy of LGBT fantasy short story It’s Complicated (The Redcliffe Novels) and meet the werewolves of Cornwall, England.
 Click here.